wooni005/exitwp-for-hugo/README.rst

 This is a port of Thomas Frössman's ExitWP tool (for Jekyll).

-You can find also a howto and background information here on my https://arjan.wooning.cz/conversion-tools-from-wordpress-to-hugo/#final-solution-exitwp-for-hugo
+You can find also a howto and background information here on my website: https://arjan.wooning.cz/conversion-tools-from-wordpress-to-hugo/#final-solution-exitwp-for-hugo

 Exitwp is tool for making migration from one or more wordpress blogs to the `hugo blog engine <https://gohugo.io/>`_ as easy as possible.